calebgregory/resume/README.md

 microservice in Golang.
 Then I co-designed and implemented a mobile application written in React Native.
 I architected and implemented a real time communication websocket server in Golang, for which I wrote a JavaScript client.
-I architected and worked with a team of developers to create a medical video-chat application using Twilio Video, RxJS, React and Redux, which also integrated media streams coming from medical devices.
+I architected and implemented a prototype medical video-chat application using Twilio Video, RxJS, React and Redux, which also integrated media streams coming from medical devices.
+I interviewed and trained two junior developers, onboarding them to this project, which we built to completion.
 I set up continuous integration for this project using Travis CI.

 #### Work Institute, Junior Full-Stack Developer
 _October 2015 - July 2016_